 Nicky Goren, President Nicky Goren is president and CEO of Washington Area Women’s Foundation, which mobilizes the community to ensure that economically vulnerable women and girls in the Washington region have the resources they need to thrive.
 Nicky’s impact on the community and the Foundation was recognized in 2011 when she was named to Washingtonian magazine’s 100 Most Powerful Women list and given Washington Business Journal‘s Women Who Mean Business award.
 In 2012, Nicky was named an Aspen Ideas Festival Scholar, joined the Raise DC Leadership Council, was named to Leadership Greater Washington’s class of 2013, joined the board of the Women’s Funding Network, and became a member of the International Women’s Forum.
 Nicky came to The Women’s Foundation after 12 years at the Corporation for National and Community Service.
 The Corporation is the nation’s largest grantmaker supporting service and volunteering.
 Nicky began her career at the Corporation in 1998 as associate general counsel.
 She also served as chief of staff before becoming acting chief executive officer.
 As acting CEO, Nicky led the agency through the transition between administrations and laid the foundation for the Obama Administration’s service plans.
 Prior to joining the Corporation, Nicky spent five years in the legislative branch, first as assistant general counsel in the Congressional Budget Office and then as counsel in the Office of Compliance.
 Raised in the United States and Britain, Nicky is a graduate of Cornell Law School and Brandeis University.
 She is fluent in French and has a working knowledge of Spanish.
 Nicky lives in the District with her husband and two sons.

 Jennifer Lockwood-Shabat, Vice President Jennifer provides strategic and programmatic guidance and leadership across the Foundation and oversees the major gifts and development function of the organization.
 She has spent the past 17 years working to improve the lives of low-income and under-served women and girls.
+In 2013, her efforts were recognized by Capital One and the Washington Mystics when she was named a Community Champion.
 Prior to joining The Women’s Foundation, Jennifer served as the Director of Public Policy at the National Family Planning & Reproductive Health Association, where she advocated on behalf of publicly funded family planning clinics and worked to improve access to family planning services for the low-income and uninsured.
 Prior to that, she spent nearly 10 years at Women’s Policy, Inc., where she directed the organization’s policy research and analysis and worked extensively with the Congressional Caucus for Women’s Issues.
 She holds a master’s degree in international policy studies with a concentration in women in development from the Monterey Institute of International Studies and a bachelor’s degree in political science from the University of New Hampshire.
 She serves on the board of the Falls Church-McLean Children’s Center and co-chaired The Women’s Foundation’s 2007 Leadership Awards.